TeamMoegMC/FrostedHeart/README.md

 subtopics, such as `agriculture`, `town`, `steamenergy`.
 If you want to add a new game mechanic, this is the place to put it.
   (maybe we should name as `mechanics` instead of `content`?)
-- `foundation`: The foundation package contains the foundation of the game, such as the worldgen, effects, loots, models, recipes, etc.
-These are stuff not packaged by topic, but by functionality.
 - `infrastructure`: The infrastructure package contains the infrastructure of the game, such as commands, data, gen, config.
 - `compat`: Compatibility for other mods.